 These integrated systems range greatly in their set-up, functions and levels of cross-sectoral integration.
-This is exemplified by the number of social protection programs they serve, which ranges from two (Cabo Verde) to over 80(Chile), as shown in figure 5 below, and by the number of web service links they establish with other governmentdatabases, which ranges from zero to 43 (Chile).
-Of course, they also differ in their approach to integration - many are operationalised as social registries, others as integrated beneficiary registries and others as virtual social registries30.
+This is exemplified by the number of social protection programmes they serve, which ranges from 2 (Cabo Verde) to over 80 (Chile), as shown in figure 5 below, and by the number of web service links they establish with other government databases, which ranges from 0 to 43 (Chile).
+Of course, they also differ in their approach to integration - many are operationalised as social registries, others as integrated recipient registries and others as virtual social registries.